rusticstuff/simdutf8/README.md

 ## Disclaimer
-This software should be considered alpha quality and should not (yet) be used in production though it has been tested with sample data as well a fuzzer and there are no known bugs.
+This software should be considered alpha quality and should not (yet) be used in production though it has been tested with sample data as well as a fuzzer and there are no known bugs.
 It will be tested more rigorously before the first production release.

 ## Quick start